Shopify vs. Etsy: Which is the best for your business?

 Etsy fees and rules can be frustrating to some sellers especially if they have built their own audience and no longer need Etsy to bring traffic.

-With 90M buyers, Etsy can bring lots of traffic to your shop and that is something that can be a huge boost to any seller though.
+With 90M buyers, Etsy can bring lots of traffic to your shop and that is something that can be a huge boost to any seller.
 The fees help pay for that marketing exposure which many sellers may undervalue.

 Sellers should do the math though when considering this move from Etsy to Shopify!